 Enjoy Cuban Cuisine at El Siboney

-If you are a bit tired of the endless delicious seafood, head to El Siboney for authentic Cuban cuisine.
+If you are tired of the endless delicious seafood, head to El Siboney for authentic Cuban cuisine.
 We loved our meal here and could tell it was authentic Cuban home cooking in an inviting and friendly atmosphere.
+One of their best dishes is roast pork with black beans, rice, and sweet plantains.
+Pair your meal with their homemade sangria and end it with their signature Flan.

 Catch the Sunset at Mallory Square

+Catch the sunset at Mallory Square.
+Around 5 pm every night, this area comes alive with street vendors, performers, artists, and food and drinks to soak in the ambiance together.
 There are not many better places to celebrate the end of a fabulous day in the Florida Keys than on Mallory Square.
-Even if crowds are not your thing (they are not mine), it’s still an atmosphere you have to soak up at least one of your days in Key West!
+Even if crowds are not your thing (not mine), it’s still a fun outdoor atmosphere that’s just relaxed enough to be enjoyed by anyone, myself included.

 Tacos at Fisherman’s Café